 - Having a history of previous falls

 - Gait and balance problems

 - Different chronic conditions such as dementia, Parkinson’s disease, diabetes, incontinence, MS.

 - Medications that may cause falls and/or dizziness

 - Muscle weakness

-If you have any one of these risk factors, you have a history of falls, or you have a fear of falling yourself talk with your doctor to set up a fall prevention strategy.
-You and your physician can work together to manage medical issues that may be related to falls.
-He or she may also prescribe physical therapy.
+If you have any one of these risk factors, you have a history of falls, or you have a fear of falling yourself, talk with your physical therapist or your doctor to set up a fall prevention strategy.
+You and your healthcare provider can work together to manage medical issues that may be related to falls.
+Often, if you visit your physician first, he or she may still prescribe physical therapy.
 A physical therapist can perform tests in order to determine your risk for falls and can work with you to develop a program designed specifically around the areas that place you at an increased risk for falls.

 Tips for preventing falls in your home: